OxfordCBRG/sps/README.md

 # Overview

-The Slurm Profiling Service (sps) is a lightweight job profiler which bridges the gap between numerical job stats and full-blown application profiling.
+The Slurm Profiling Service `sps` is a lightweight job profiler which bridges the gap between numerical job stats and full-blown application profiling.

+`sps` is stared by Slurm *as the user*, deamonises, and runs until killed.
+It records CPU, memory & disk reads/writes per binary in an RRD-like memory structure, and writes them out into text logs.
+After the job finishes, clean up scripts visualise the data into both ASCII and PNG plots, then writes the ASCII charts to the Slurm job log and compresses everything into a tarball.

+# Requirements

+`sps` only works with Slurm, and Slurm must be set up so that all jobs run inside their own `cgroup`.
+The `cgroup` is used by `sps` to determine which processes are part of the job.

+Compiling the code requires a C compiler, a C++ compiler with c++-17 support and the Slurm development kit.

 # Files

 - *README.md*: this document
 - *Makefile*: `make all` to build `sps` and the spank plugin
-- *ccbspank.c*: source code for the spank plugin; requires a C compiler and that the Slurm development kit is installed
+- *ccbspank.c*: source code for the spank plugin
 - *ccbspank.sh*: called by the spank plugin; allows easy modification without recompiling the plugin
-- *sps.cpp*: source code for `sps`; requires a C++ compiler with c++-17 support
+- *sps.cpp*: source code for `sps`
 - *taskepilog.sh*: needs to be called by the Slurm cleanup scripts; calls `sps-stop` and then creates the results tarball
 - *sps-stop*: calls `cgroup-kill`, `sps-sum` and `sps-plot`, in that order, to create the output files
 - *cgroup-kill*: kills a running instance of `sps` in the same cgroup